pierre-rouleau/pel/README.rst

 Overview
 ========

-PEL is a Emacs Lisp package that provides access to a set of features implemented in the PEL code but also to features implemented by several other great Emacs packages, as long as they are activated via the mechanism described in the `PEL Customization`_ section.
+PEL is an Emacs Lisp package that provides access to a set of small convenience features but also provides easy access to features implemented by several other great Emacs packages, as long as they are activated via the mechanism described in the `PEL Customization`_ section.